 Do you really need to go gluten free?

 Bread, cakes, Easter eggs, chicken nuggets: the global gluten free foods market is estimated to reach a whopping 7.59 billion USD by 2020, growing the fastest in Europe.
-We have restaurants where no gluten is allowed through the doors.
-You can even go on a gluten free holiday.
+There are restaurants where no gluten is allowed through the doors.
+You can even go on a GF holiday.

 5 stages to going gluten free properly: